-Submit the completed self-declaration by the STET system:
+Submit the completed self-declaration to the Board via the STET system:

-- a. connect to the STET network

-- b. attach the completed self-declaration in its original Excel format to an email and send to the address: isgsd@dps.iclnet.hk

-- c. disconnect from the STET network
+- a. save the Excel file to your PC and complete the self-declaration - b. connect to the STET network - c. attach i) the completed self-declaration in its original Excel format, and ii) the scanned signed copy of "Covering Page" and "Self-declaration" in pdf format to an email and send it to the address: isgsd@dps.iclnet.hk - d. disconnect from the STET network